Theoretical Biology & Bioinformatics

 Plant root development

 Unlike animals, plants keep growing and generating new organs throughout their life span, with formation of each new organ involving the de novo formation of a stem cell niche driving organ growth.
 Major research questions involve which processes pattern the stem cell niche and meristimatic region of dividing cells emanating from it, and which processes prepattern the locations along the main root competent for the future formation of lateral roots.
 In our research we use multi-scale cell-based models incorporating gene expression, hormonal signalling as well as growth, division expansion and differentiation of cells to answer these questions.
 Using this approach we previously demonstrated a division of labor between auxin and the downstream PLETHORA transcription factors in determining meristem size and rates of division, elongation and expansion (Mahonen et al., Nature, 2014).
 We subsequently recently demonstrated that the auxin-PLETHORA-ARR network controls activation, outgrowth and stabilisation of the root meristem after germination (Salvi et al, Dev Cell, 2020).
-Additionally, we have shown how lateral root priming emerges from the synergy between plant root tip auxin transport and root growth dynamics (van den Berg et al, BioRxiv, 2018).
+Additionally, we have shown how lateral root priming emerges from the synergy between plant root tip auxin transport and root growth dynamics (van den Berg et al, Dev Cell 2021).
+In a next step we demonstrated the importance of discerning auxin levels versus auxin signalling capacity, with the former driving the priming process yet the second essential for primed cells to remember and maintain their lateral root forming competence (Santos Teixeira et al, Development 2022).

 Plant development also differs from animal development in that it is highly plastic, leading to non-stereotypical, environmentally dependent plant architectures.
 As an example, plant roots show directional growth, called tropisms, towards gravity but also away from salt.
 Additionally, in response to heterogeneous nutrient supplies, plant root systems show a preferential proliferation of roots in nutrient rich patches, called preferential root foraging.
-Tropisms can still be effectively studied by cell-based models of a single root, enabling us to succesfully identify additional genes contributing to the auxin asymmetry underlying root salt avoidance (van den Berg, Development,2016).
+Tropisms can still be effectively studied by cell-based models of a single root, enabling us to succesfully identify additional genes contributing to the auxin asymmetry underlying root salt avoidance (van den Berg et al, Development,2016;Korver et al., Plant Cell Env, 2020.
 However, to adress which processes give rise to an asymmetric growth of different parts of the root system in response to differences in their local nutrient conditions we need to expand to spatially more coarse-grainded FSP-type multi-scale models of overall root architecture.
-Using simplified models of this type we have already demonstrated that local, long-range and systemic nutrient signalling are likely insufficient to explain preferential nitrate foraging, and that the competition between roots for carbon resources further amplifies nutrient-difference induced asymmetries (Boer et al., 2020).
+Using simplified models of this type we have already demonstrated that local, long-range and systemic nutrient signalling are likely insufficient to explain preferential nitrate foraging, and that the competition between roots for carbon resources further amplifies nutrient-difference induced asymmetries (Boer et al., Front Plant Sci,2020).
 To further enhance the realism and power of this overal root architecture modeling approach we recently developed our own biophysical model for water and carbon transport (van den Herik et al., Plant Cell Env, 2020) that can easily be integrated in this framework.

 Cell fate decision making